Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 History

 Situated on Weymouth Esplanade, you'll find an exsquisite row of large Georgian buildings in the form of terraces.
 Most of these were built in the region of 1770 to 1855 and were operated by wealthy business men.
-Today, these buildings serve as hotels and guesthouses with a selection of shops, pubs and restaurants.
+Today, these buildings serve as hotels and guesthouses with a selection of shops, pubs and restaurants, with glorious views of Weymouth Bay.

 The picturesque shoreline of Weymouth beach makes the town extremely attractive, which is why King George III visited fourteen times between 1789 and 1805.
 To commemorate the King, a statue was originally built in 1809 to mark his 50th year on the throne, though the statue has been renovated in recent years.